masesgroup/KNet/src/net/Documentation/articles/connectSDK.md

 > knet -ClassToRun ConnectStandalone connect-standalone.properties connect-knet-sink.properties
 >

+### Exactly Once and Transaction properties for Source Connector

+From version 3.3.1 of Apache Kafka Connect it is possible to manage Exactly Once and Transaction in the source connector.

+Two new fallback options are available in case the infrastructure is not ready to receive request in .NET side to obtain values related to Exactly Once and Transaction:
+- `knet.dotnet.source.exactlyOnceSupport`: set to true if .NET Source Connector supports Exactly Once
+- `knet.dotnet.source.canDefineTransactionBoundaries`: set to true if .NET Source Connector can define Transaction Boundaries

 ## Distributed

 As stated in [Apache Kafka Connect Guide](https://kafka.apache.org/documentation/#connect ) the distributed version does not use the connector file definition, instead it shall be managed using the REST interface.